SegviGen: Repurposing 3D Generative Model for Part Segmentation: INTRODUCTION

 To this end, one line of work attempts to transfer the comprehensive 2D segmentation priors to 3D via 2D-to-3D lifting.
 Methods such as SAMPart3D~\cite{sampart3d} optimize 3D segmentation via 2D-to-3D distillation, but incur substantial computational and time overhead, and often yield blurry boundaries.
 In parallel, another set of methods~\cite{segment3d,pointsam,geosam2} applies SAM~\cite{sam,sam2,sam3} to obtain 2D masks of multi-view projected images, which are then back-projected and fused into 3D masks.
 However, these multi-view pipelines incur substantial runtime overhead, are sensitive to view coverage, and the back-projection and fusion step often introduces cross-view inconsistencies and imprecise boundaries.

 Recently, another line of work~\cite{p3sam,partsam} moves toward native 3D part segmentation so as to remedy the inherent shortcomings of the aforementioned methods that leverage 2D segmentation priors.
-These methods predict segmentation parts directly in the native 3D space, explicitly enforce semantic and structural consistency, and are more efficient at inference.
 However, it is a typical requirement to collect large-scale training datasets with curated 3D part annotations, where fine-grained annotations are costly and inconsistent across sources in granularity, hierarchy, and boundary definitions.

-In summary, the first line of methods suffers from a mismatch between 2D priors and 3D structure, while the second relies on costly training from scratch.
 Therefore, a more promising approach is to leverage a prior model that encodes both 3D structure and texture to perform segmentation.
 In particular, 3D generative models trained on large-scale unannotated 3D textured assets internalize rich part-level structure and texture patterns, providing a strong 3D prior over geometry and appearance.
 Such priors encourage part segmentation with sharper boundaries, while reducing reliance on dense part annotations and extensive task-specific training.
 This motivates us to ask: \textit{How can 3D generative priors be effectively transferred to part-level 3D segmentation to improve quality and data efficiency?}

 Motivated by this perspective, we propose \textit{SegviGen}, a generative framework for 3D part segmentation that leverages the rich 3D structural and textural knowledge encoded in large-scale 3D generative models.
-Specifically, we formulate part segmentation as a colorization task that fully exploits the capacity of 3D generative models. \textit{SegviGen} encodes the input 3D asset into a latent representation and uses it, together with the task embedding and query points, to condition the denoising process.
+Specifically, we formulate part segmentation as a colorization task that leverages the full capacity of 3D generative models.
 The model is trained to predict part-indicative colors, along with reconstructing the underlying geometry.
 This formulation naturally accommodates additional conditioning signals, enabling \textit{SegviGen} to flexibly support interactive part segmentation, full segmentation, and 2D segmentation map–guided full segmentation under a unified architecture.
-Notably, while the first two tasks are common settings, 2D segmentation map–guided full segmentation is uniquely enabled by \textit{SegviGen}, supporting arbitrary part granularity and more precise segmentation that is critical for industrial applications.
+Notably, 2D segmentation map-guided full segmentation allows users to customize the decomposition through a 2D segmentation map.